 Mobileye, now known for its chip-based camera systems is helping to lead the onset of the self-driving automotive industry.
 At the same time, Intel Corp.
 (NASDAQ:INTCC), which missed its chance to impact the smartphone market, said Monday it would buy Mobileye for $15.3 billion.
 This time Intel wants to be on time for the new space.

 The acquisition by Intel is part of strategic plan and also part of an acknowledgement that cars are turning into giant processors, something Intel knows well.
 In January Intel said it would buy a 15% stake in digital mapmaker Here International B.V.

 Intel rival Qualcomm has adopted a similar strategy, agreeing to buy NXP Semiconductors N.V.
-(NASDAQ:NXPIC) for $39 billion.
+(NASDAQ:NXPIB) for $39 billion.
 As with Intel this move is an acknowledgement that automobiles are rapidly becoming computers on wheels.

 Plenty Of Players

 Intel and Mobileye are not alone when it comes to autonomous automotive systems.
 Delphi Automotive PLC (NYSE:DLPHC), Sweden’s Autoliv Inc. (NYSE:ALVC) and others are competitors of Mobileye but also work with the company as partners when warranted.

 Others in the space including Google parent Alphabet Inc. (NASDAQ:GOOGB) are moving quickly to develop this new technology.
 Vehicle makers like Ford Motor Co.
 (NYSE:FC), General Motors Co.
 (NYSE:GMC) and Tesla Inc. (NASDAQ:TSLAC) are also partnering with a number of startups, including many in Israel, buying stakes or building R&D centers.

 Related: AUTOMAKERS MORPHING INTO RIDESHARERS